-This section includes a three-year projection of sources, uses and fund balances for each fund or funding source included in the CIP.
+This section includes a Five-year projection of sources, uses and fund balances for each fund included in the CIP.
 An overview of the impact of projected revenue and expenditures on fund balances over time can be seen in these tables.
 Fund balance projections for the following funds are included in the "Fund Balance Projection" section of the CIP.
 The following table identifies funding sources for each fund: